Devessier/temporal-electronic-signature/README.md

 Those are the instructions to launch the signature system locally.

-Except `docker-compose` package, all commands will have to be executed in separate shells and kept alived.
+Except `docker-compose` package, all commands will have to be executed in separate shells and kept alive.

 #### Dependencies